Small Islands development

 The Great Debate is a group of people based in the North East of England who believe that social debate and the development of people's voices are a vital elements to the institutions of society.
 We have organised over 100 events in the last 15 years on topics ranging from theories of human nature and internet freedom to development, sustainability and environment (http://www.thegreatdebate.org.uk).
 In 2007, The Great Debate co-authored a successful United Nations Regional Centre of Expertise in Education for Sustainable Development, which was recognised by the United Nations University Institute of Advanced Studies.

-I am interested in supervising PhD's on the following topics:-
+Jonathan is interested in supervising PhD's on the following topics:-

 Caribbean Development: Students are invited to submit proposal on any aspects of contemporary Caribbean development, governance or planning.